 Dissemination of Erasmus+ project results

 Dissemination of project results is an essential and mandatory phase of any Erasmus+ project.
-It is a set of measures for presenting and disseminating the results and impact of projects, as well as for achieving greater visibility of the project.
+It is a set of measures for presenting and disseminating the results and impact of projects and for achieving greater project visibility.

 Dissemination of project information is important because:

-• It promotes examples of good practice that may be useful to future applicants,
+• promotes examples of good practice that may be useful to future applicants,

-• Increases the visibility of the organization implementing the project,
+• increases the visibility of the organisation implementing the project,

-• Increases the visibility of the Erasmus + program.
+• increases the visibility of the Erasmus + programme.

 In order to design a good plan for communication and dissemination of information about projects, the following should be considered: